open-education-hub/web-security/web-basics-browser-security-model/README.md

 ## Hoppscotch

 Hoppscotch is a tool that you can use from your browser or as a browser extension to quickly test certain endpoints.
-It also assetss MQTT or GraphQL requests. [[8]](https://hoppscotch.io/)
+It also supports MQTT or GraphQL requests. [[8]](https://hoppscotch.io/)

 # Further Reading